 Subsequently, the engineer writes a report identifying the deficiencies noted in relation to the facades and proposes appropriate solutions according to the severity of the deficiencies and the priority of the repairs to be made.
 Here are some examples of deficiencies and symptoms that can be found on brick facades:

 The expert can observe efflorescence on the surface of the facing (white spots).
-These stains are, in fact, deposits of mineral salts that are driven by the migration of water from the inside of the building envelope to the outer surface.
-The notable presence of these white spots indicates that there is a sealing problem of the outer casing and that the materials are wet.
+These stains are, in fact, deposits of mineral salts which are carried away by the migration of water from the interior of the building envelope to the exterior surface.
+The noticeable presence of these white spots indicates that there is a sealing problem with the outer casing and that the materials are wet.

 Often, the joints at the junction of the various components of the building envelope are missing in some places, such as at the junctions between the balcony slabs and the exterior cladding, around the devices that pierce the outer envelope.
 In this way, the water can infiltrate the structure through these junctions.

 Normally, the lintels under the openings have free seats (lintels free).
 The lintel's role is to support the bricks above the openings.

 However, the angles (structural lintels) are steel elements that are anchored against the concrete slabs, on each floor, to support the bricks in buildings that have a height of more than 11 m.

 When the angles and lintels of steel begin to corrode, the rust of these steel elements causes a phenomenon of swelling of the steel.
 The latter causes the deformation of the lintels and the presence of cracks in the masonry adjacent to the lintels.
 In addition, the mortar joints experience a force that pushes these joints outward.
 This is the reason why mortar joints are seen coming off the masonry, where there are corroded lintels.
 The detachment of the mortar joints is a sign that the steel lintels are very corroded.

 4- Weeping plugged or missing